maxfah/wheelchair-soccer-launcher/README.md

 ## Getting Started & Full Documentation

-All the files and instructions needed to build your own launcher can be found at the links below.
+All the files and instructions needed to build your own launcher can be found using the links below.

 ### Bill of Materials (BOM)